beangoben/dataDrivenChemistry/README.md

 The main idea would be design and find descriptor that can not be found in a classical way, to demonstrate that a quantum calculation has more conection to reality than a classical one. (at the molecular level).

+Anyways, had a lot of fun, here is another gif for reading all these notes:
 <img src="http://giant.gfycat.com/FairWaryBactrian.gif">